Should I Give a Recorded Statement to an Insurance Company After a Car Accident?

 What is a Recorded Statement in a Car Accident Case?

 Accident victims have been tricked into providing recorded statements.
 An adjuster may tell the person that the company cannot process the claim until it has a statement.
 The adjuster may claim that providing a recorded statement will speed up the settlement process so that the person can receive their money quickly.
-Regardless of the reason why the adjuster wants you to provide a recorded statement, it is in your best interests to consult with a California car accident attorney before doing so.
+Regardless of the reason why the adjuster wants you to provide a recorded statement, it is in your best interests to consult with a West Covina car accident attorney before doing so.

 How Can A Recorded Statement Hurt My Accident Claim?